chchchchchchch/var.lgm.etherpash/README.md

 extend etherpad's collaborative writing approach with optional commandline magic.

-Within the etherpad (e.g. http://lgru.pad.constantvzw.org:8000/197)
+On an etherpad (e.g. http://lgru.pad.constantvzw.org:8000/etherpash)
-you may define commands (lines starting with a %) that will be executed while converting the etherpad to pdf using pdflatex.
+you can use markdown and define commands (lines start with a %) that will be executed while the etherpad is converted to pdf using pdflatex.

 Commands are defined in [i/bash/*.functions]().

-To render a pdf file run ./etherpad2pdf.sh (you may provide an additional function file)
+Execute ./etherpad2pdf.sh to render a pdf file.
+You may provide an additional function file, e.g.
+./etherpad2pdf.sh i/bash/my.functions

 NEEDED SOFTWARE:

 pandoc
 texlive-extra-utils
 texlive-generic-extra
 texlive-latex-extra
 texlive-fonts-extra
 texlive-fonts-recommended